msalibian/MSC_Project/README.md

 <img src="visualizations/flow-simulating-mods.png" width="450" height="300">

 #### Fit Feature-Based Tree
-Run ["code/Train/mainFbTree.m"](https://github.com/kenlau177/MSC_Project/blob/master/code/Train/mainFbTree.m) to fit the feature-based tree.
+Run ["code/Train/fbTree/mainFbTree.m"](https://github.com/kenlau177/MSC_Project/blob/master/code/Train/mainFbTree.m) to fit the fbTree.

-Depends on fbTree.m, aggregate.m, calculateThreshold.m, and predFbTree.m.
-Can be found in: ["code/Train"](https://github.com/kenlau177/MSC_Project/blob/master/code/Train)
+Depends on several functions.
+They can be found in: ["code/Train/fbTree"](https://github.com/kenlau177/MSC_Project/blob/master/code/Train)

 Input:
-- Training and testing modulation data directly from the output of the previous step.
+- Raw modulation data directly from the output of the previous step.

 Output:
 - A text file with the predicted versus true modulation type as a function of SNR.